25 Tips to Make Your Telesales People More Productive

 Wireless headsets provide users with the ability to stand up and move around the office, which in turn helps the telesales or telemarketing agents open up their lungs and project their voices more effectively, as well as getting the blood pumping to keep them feeling more awake when on the call.

-We have improved the productivity of our workforce by implementing a positive strategy of staff engagement.
+We have enhanced our workforce productivity by implementing a proactive staff engagement strategy.

-As a result, we have benefited from enhanced productivity in terms of schedule adherence, conformance and other productivity metrics, as well as improvements in employee engagement and customer satisfaction.
+As a result, we have seen improvements in schedule adherence, conformance, and other productivity metrics, alongside boosts in employee engagement and customer satisfaction.

 16. Encourage Your Telesales Team to State Their Schedule Preferences